 And if that doesn’t happen, from what I’ve read, the content generated by this tool isn’t very readable.
 From what I’ve seen in previous experiences, this is true.
 I can’t claim the same for Rapid Content Wizard, but since it is a content spinner, I wouldn’t be surprised if it is.

 In Rapid Content Wizard, it is believed unique quality content is generated.
 This is simply an oxymoron because it is impossible with any sort of content spinners.
 Reasons explained.
 Not to mention it can’t possibly be grammatically correct and include all the proper punctuation in the right places.
 Nothing beats writing unique quality content on YOUR own.

 So take the fact that the overwhelming amount of new content added seems fishy to being with + the fact that the content is likely going to be very difficult to read for visitors and look like a bot generated it, and you have the recipe for being spotted by Google and being slapped.
 If the slap happens and it will sooner or later, your site will likely never see the light of day (traffic) again.

 Content spinners like these aren’t new.
 They just all claim to be that way.
-For example, a very similar product to the RCW is one called SEO Zen which pretty much does the same thing/s, but takes it to another black hat marketing level.
+For example, a very similar product to the Rapid Content Wizard is one called SEO Zen which pretty much does the same thing/s, but takes it to another black hat marketing level.

 - You can technically get high SERP rankings & traffic results (initially).